OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/troubleshooting-configuration-transforms.md

 - Apply the transform **web.mytransform.config** to file **config\web.config**.
 - Apply the transform **app.mytransform.config** to file **config\app.config**.

-## Applying Multiple Absolute Path Transforms to the Same Target File {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingmultipleabsolutepathtransformstothesametargetfile}
+## Applying multiple absolute path transforms to the same target file {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingmultipleabsolutepathtransformstothesametargetfile}

 Given a package which has the structure: